lachendeKatze/Prompt-LinkedIn-Recomendations/README.md

 # Prompt-LinkedIn-Reccomendations
-A ChatGPT prompt to hel you create personalized LinkedIn Recommendations
+A ChatGPT prompt to help you create personalized LinkedIn Recommendations